stripe/stripe-dotnet/README.md

 ### Creating a resource

-The `Create` method on the service class can be used to create a new resource:
+The `Create` method of the service class can be used to create a new resource:

 ``` C#
 var options = new CustomerCreateOptions